csouers/bodyharness/README.md

 ![image info](./main_preview.png)

 As usual, anything on this repository is to be used AT YOUR OWN RISK!
-You maintain all liability
+You maintain all liability.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDMwOTAyNTUsLTExMDI4MDQ2MjcsMT
+eyJoaXN0b3J5IjpbLTIxNTEzMzYxMSwtMTEwMjgwNDYyNywxNT
-UzMjQzNDI5Nl19
+MyNDM0Mjk2XX0=
 -->